Skip to main content

 Why We Do What We Do

 The Great Island Foundation was formed by people who grew up on these shores, who learned to sail in these currents, and who watched the health of this estuary change over the course of their lifetimes.
-We are engineers, ecologists, attorneys, educators, and entrepreneurs — all volunteers — united by a belief that this place is worth fighting for.
+We are engineers, ecologists, attorneys, educators, and entrepreneurs, all volunteers, united by a belief that this place is worth fighting for.

 Our Work